ken-matsui/devto-content/README.md

 $ cargo install devto-cli
 ```

-You may need to export your dev.to token when using some scripts.
+Next, export your dev.to token when using some scripts.

 ```bash
 $ export DEVTO_TOKEN=your_token